-BJA sees a vital need to continue to focus on tactical officer safety concerns and on the health and wellness of law enforcement as they may have a direct effect on officer performance and safety.
-It is important for law enforcement to have the necessary tactical skills, and also be physically and mentally well, to perform, survive, and be resilient in the face of the demanding duties of the profession.
-BJA encourages states to use JAG funds to address these needs by providing training, and paying for tuition and travel expenses related to attending trainings such as those available through the BJA VALOR Initiative and soon to be available through the National Officer Safety Initiatives Program, and funding for health and wellness programs for law enforcement officers.
-JAG funding may also be used for attendance to officer safety and wellness conferences to enhance law enforcement education and awareness with the goal of preventing officer injury and/or death.
+BJA sees a vital need to continue to focus on tactical officer safety concerns as well as on the health and wellness of law enforcement as that may have a direct effect on officer performance and safety.
+It is important for law enforcement to have the tactical skills necessary, and also to be physically and mentally well, to perform, survive, and be resilient in the face of the demanding duties of the profession.
+BJA encourages units of local government to use JAG funds to address these needs by providing training, and paying for tuition and travel expenses related to attending trainings such as those available through the BJA VALOR Initiative and soon to be available through the National Officer Safety Initiative program, as well as funding for health and wellness programs for law enforcement officers.

 Southwest Border Rural Law Enforcement - Securing U.S. borders (and internationally accessible waterways and airports) is critically important to the reduction, intervention, and prevention of transnational drug-trafficking networks, gangs, and combating all forms of human trafficking and related sexual assaults within the United States (including sex and labor trafficking of foreign nationals and U.S. citizens of all sexes and ages).
 Smuggling and trafficking operations to, from, and within the United States contribute to a significant increase in violent crime and U.S. deaths, to include law enforcement.
-BJA encourages states using JAG funds to support law enforcement hiring, training, and technology enhancement and information sharing, cooperation, and coordination among federal, state, local, tribal, and territorial law enforcement agencies to help address these problems.
+BJA encourages units of local government using JAG funds to support law enforcement hiring, training, and technology enhancement, as well as information sharing, cooperation, and coordination among federal, state, local, tribal, and territorial law enforcement agencies to help address these problems.

 Responding to the Opioid Crisis - The opioid crisis is a public health emergency and responding to the crisis is one of DOJ's top priorities.
-In 2017, more than 72,000 Americans lost their lives to drug overdoses, according to the Centers for Disease Control and Prevention.
+In 2017, more than 72,000 Americans lost their lives to drug overdoses, according to the Centers for Disease Control and Prevention (CDC).
 In 2016, 63,632 Americans died from fatal drug overdoses and 52,404 died in 2015 (CDC).
 The majority of these deaths can be attributed to opioids.
 Law enforcement plays a vital role in efforts to stem overdoses, save lives, and fight illegal opioid distribution and abuse.
 BJA encourages local governments to use JAG funds to support law enforcement actions to fight the opioid epidemic such as addressing the supply of both diverted prescription drugs and illegal drugs, and supporting first responders when encountering overdoses.
 JAG funds can also be used for training and safety measures to prepare for potential encounters with synthetic opioids such as fentanyl.
 This may include covering the cost of providing naloxone to all officers and the cost of fentanyl detection testing.